Please direct all enquiries to firstname.lastname@example.org. Submissions should be made via the submissions from.

 Lander is Programme Officer at the United Nations Human Settlements Agency (UN-Habitat) in Nairobi, Kenya.
-Having completed his PhD in Geography at University of Cambridge (Gonville & Caius College/ESRC).
-His primary research interests centre around the complex interplay between place and the emergence and spread of health risks and disease, focusing on the wellbeing of vulnerable population groups.
+Having completed his PhD in Geography at University of Cambridge (Gonville & Caius College/ESRC), Lander’s primary research interests centre around the complex interplay between place, mobility and the emergence and spread of health risks, focusing on the wellbeing of vulnerable population groups.
 Lander’s work includes studies on infectious and non-communicable diseases and healthcare systems in the Global North and Global South for UN-Habitat, as well as Fiocruz in Brazil.
-His current doctoral research attempts to unravel the plethora of built environmental drivers underlying the childhood obesity and inactivity epidemics in London.
-At Cambridge, Lander also acted as a supervisor for undergraduate courses on Sustainable Development and Urban Geographies.
-The exceptional work written by undergraduate students.
-His involvement with Routes is therefore motivated by a desire to provide undergraduate and sixth form students across the UK with the opportunity to gain a wider audience for their work.
+For his doctoral research, he unravelled the plethora of built environmental drivers underlying the childhood obesity and inactivity epidemics in London.
+At Cambridge, Lander also acted as a supervisor for undergraduate courses on Sustainable Development, Geopolitics and Urban Geographies.
+The exceptional work written by students motivated his involvement with Routes, driven by a desire to provide undergraduate and sixth form students across the UK with the opportunity to gain a wider audience for their work.

 Dr. Melanie Froude (Marlborough CofE school)

 Melanie is a Teacher of Geography due to start with Marlborough C of E School, Oxfordshire in September.
 She is passionate about bringing cutting-edge geography into the classroom and providing opportunities for students to develop the skills they need to investigate geographical issues that matter to them.
 Melanie brings nearly a decade of experience in academic research focused on using geospatial technologies to investigate geohazards.
 She has collaborated on research projects on lahar dynamics in active volcanic catchments (NERC PhD, University of East Anglia), landslide occurrence in earthquake-prone settings (PDRA, University of Sheffield), and analysed global patterns of fatal landslides (Froude and Petley, 2019; NHESS).
 Melanie is keen to support Routes in providing a platform to celebrate the outstanding work she has seen by early career geographers.

 Dr. David Preece (Teach First)